pawelc/docs/toread_ml.md

-A support vector method for multivariate performance measures Cumulated gain-based evaluation of IR techniques Nonlinear independent component analysis: Existence and uniqueness results
+A support vector method for multivariate performance measures Cumulated gain-based evaluation of IR techniques Nonlinear independent component analysis: Existence and uniqueness results A comparison of numerical optimizers for logistic regression The unified propagation and scaling algorithm Iterative Scaling and Coordinate Descent Methods for Maximum Entropy Models An introduction to conditional random fields for relational learning Conditional random fields: Probabilistic models for segmenting and labeling sequence data Discriminative training and maximum entropy models for statistical machine translation Idiots Bayes Not So Stupid After All
+Classification of Web Documents Using a Naive Bayes Method An experimental comparison of naive Bayesian and keyword-based anti-spam filtering with personal e-mail messages The EM algorithm in independent component analysis Optimization with EM and Expectation-Conjugate-Gradient Estimating the dimension of a model
+Are two Classifiers performing equally A treatment using Bayesian Hypothesis Testing Markov chain Monte Carlo in practice
+Independent component analysis, a new concept
+Learning sparse topographic representations with products of student-t distributions Learning overcomplete representations
+Energy-based models for sparse overcomplete representations Extreme components analysis
+Rate-coded restricted Boltzmann machines for face recognition Mining associated text and images with dual-wing harmoniums Products of hidden markov models
+Recognizing hand-written digits using hierarchical products of experts Restricted boltzmann machines for collaborative filtering Inference for clustered data using the independence loglikelihood